Skip to Content

 Theater Bar

-The theater itself is very small, with chairs around the stage, restaurant-style booths along the walls, balcony seating on the second level, and even church pew seating *ON* the stage… which is where my seat was.
+The theater itself is small, with chairs around the stage, restaurant-style booths along the walls, balcony seating on the second level, and even church pew seating *ON* the stage… which is where my seat was.

 A wide angle photo of Atomic Saloon's Theater and stage.